ppy/osu-wiki/wiki/Tournaments/GTS/BGTS_2020/en.md

 ### Match regulations

 1. A private lobby will be created 10 minutes before your match by a referee.
-Both team's captain will be invited into the room when it's match time.
-Then the referee of the captains will invite the other players into the room.
+Both team's captains will be invited into the room when it's match time.
+The referee or the captains will invite the other players into the room.
 2. If no staff or referee is available, the match will be postponed.
 3. If less than the minimum required players attend, the maximum time the match can be postponed is 10 minutes.
 4. There is no penalty for not joining the room instantly after match time as long as it's within the postponed time.